trulia/hologram/README.md

 ###Command line flags

-Hologram has a couple command line flags:
+Hologram has a couple of command line flags:

 * `-c` or `--config` - specify the config file, by default hologram looks for `hologram_config.yml`